STRATEGIC ALLIANCES & CONVERGING INDUSTRIES

 However, the transaction raised significant issues with respect to wireless service.
 TCI owned a 20+ percent interest in Sprint PCS, which competed with AT&T in a number of markets for mobile wireless services.
 The Antitrust Division concluded that allowing AT&T to acquire this interest in its competitor might tend substantially to lessen competition and therefore permitted the merger to proceed only after insisting on a consent decree requiring the defendants to divest TCI's holding of Sprint PCS stock.
 See Competitive Impact Statement, 64 Fed.
 Reg.
 2506 (Jan.
 14, 1999).
 The FCC subsequently approved the merger.

 Of course, there have been other significant telecommunications mergers, and a number of very important ones are pending either at the Antitrust Division, the FCC, or both agencies.
 The Antitrust Division is working on a number of fronts to advance the policies underlying the Telecommunications Act of 1996 and will play a significant role with respect to mergers involving communications companies.
+IV.
+Conclusion

 The next decade will be a critical one for energy and communications companies.
 The decisions that antitrust and regulatory agencies make with respect to proposed mergers in those industries may well determine not only the prices that consumers will pay for these essential services but also the reliability of products and services and even the pace of innovation.
 It is not an overstatement to suggest that these industries hold the key to our country's economic prospects.
 It therefore is important that antitrust and regulatory agencies "get it right."
 I hope that today's panel discussion will help move us in that direction.